AtangaEmma/running-notes/LINUX-4-README.md

              date -s "date, time" = set the date of the server

-             sudo timedatectl list-timezone = will list all the time zones
+             sudo timedatectl list-timezones = will list all the time zones

              sudo timedatectl set-timezone timezone = will set time zone